Prasath2001/News-Recommendation-at-scale-using-Neo4j/README.md

 ### Make sure to close the driver at the end of the session.

-##Citations
+## Citations

-[1] Fangzhao Wu, Ying Qiao, Jiun-Hung Chen, Chuhan Wu, Tao Qi, Jianxun Lian, Danyang Liu, Xing Xie, Jianfeng Gao, Winnie Wu and Ming Zhou.
+<a id="1">[1]</a> Fangzhao Wu, Ying Qiao, Jiun-Hung Chen, Chuhan Wu, Tao Qi, Jianxun Lian, Danyang Liu, Xing Xie, Jianfeng Gao, Winnie Wu and Ming Zhou.
 MIND: A Large-scale Dataset for News Recommendation.
 ACL 2020.